 opera://net-internals/#dns

-into the address bar and press the Enter key. - It’ll open the DNS options page.
+into the address bar, and press Enter. - It’ll open the DNS options page.

-- Click on the Clear host cache button next to the Host resolver cache.
+- Click the Clear host cache button next to the Host resolver cache.

 - That’s it!
 Now, restart the browser.